gabrielteixeira-0814/React-list-tarefa/README.md

 ## 📝 License

 This project is under the MIT license.
-See the file <a href="https://github.com/Ezever/Projeto-NASA/blob/master/LICENSE">LICENCE</a> for more details.
+See the file <a href="https://github.com/gabrielteixeira-0814/React-list-tarefa/blob/main/LICENSE">LICENCE</a> for more details.

 ---

-<p align="center">Done with Gabriel Teixeira</p>
+<p align="center">Created by Gabriel Teixeira</p>